 Please do not forward the link or the letters externally.

-The Victorian Bar is committed to reduce instances of bullying, harassment and discrimination.
-This commitment is outlined in the following policies.
+The Victorian Bar is committed to reducing instances of, sexual harassment, bullying and discrimination by barristers.
+This commitment is outlined in the following policies:

-The Legal Services Board + Commission investigates complaints against legal practitioners in Victoria, including relating to service and behaviour.
+The Victorian Legal Services Board + Commission investigates complaints against legal practitioners in Victoria, including relating to service and behaviour.
+For further information on this process, see here.

 Lifeline is a national charity providing all Australians experiencing a personal crisis with access to 24 hour crisis support and suicide prevention services.
 Call 13 11 14.